 - Fluctuation in class size is unavoidable.
 There are many reasons why students cannot commit to a course for which they are visiting: some students may not yet know if they have been accepted into a selective seminar; others may not know what section times are available for another class they must take for their major.

 - While some instructors set section time before the start of class, some instructors poll students to collect data on what days/times would be best for sections.
 The instructors then create section options based on student input.

-Missing Work - Many students will attend a later class section having missed the first lecture, or come to a later seminar without having caught up on all of the readings.
+During the add/drop period, some students will attend a later class section having missed the first lecture, or come to a later seminar without having caught up on all of the readings.